Stonehouse and Nailsworth Railway: Proposals and construction

 The Stroudwater Navigation was opened in 1779, bringing cheap transportation to Stroud for imports, especially coal and agricultural requirements, and exports of the manufactures of the district.
 The Thames and Severn Canal followed in 1789, offering a direct connection to London.

 The Bristol and Gloucester Railway opened its main line in 1844, passing to the west of Nailsworth and Stroud, and the Great Western Railway opened its line through Stroud in 1845, bringing further benefits.
 However it was observed that Nailsworth, being somewhat further from the line, suffered a disadvantage compared with its rival town of Stroud.

 In 1862 it was proposed to build a branch railway from Stonehouse on the former Bristol and Gloucester Railway line to Nailsworth.
 The B&GR had now passed into the possession of the Midland Railway.
-Sufficient support seemed to be forthcoming, and a Parliamentary Bill went to the 1863 session of Parliament.
-With little opposition, the Bill was passed on 13 July 1863.
+Sufficient support seemed to be forthcoming, and a parliamentary bill went to the 1863 session of Parliament.
+With little opposition, the bill was passed as the Stonehouse and Nailsworth Railway Act 1863 (26 & 27 Vict. c. cxxxii) on 13 July 1863.
 Authorised capital was £66,000.